25 Bugs That Start With B (With Fun Facts for Kids)

 This post may contain affiliate links.
 I will receive a small commission from these sales at no additional cost to you!

-Here’s a list of all the fun, kid-friendly bugs starting with the letter B. How many does your child already know?
+Here are all the fun, kid-friendly bugs starting with the letter B. How many does your child already know?
+Scroll down for fun facts about each bug!

 • Bagworm Moth